-- 4 Last date for new students to register without late fee - 6 Residence halls open 1:00 p.m. - New Student Orientation and Advisement - 7 Spring semester and Session I classes begin at 8:00 a.m.
-Last date for dropping or adding classes without paying a drop-add fee - Last date to withdraw from the college with a 100% refund of tuition and specified fees (refund of room and board will be made as detailed in the Business Office policy section of the Catalog) - 14 Last date to register or to drop or add classes 5:00 p.m. - Last date to withdraw from the college with a 50% refund of tuition and specified fees (refund of room and board will be made as detailed in the Business Office policy section of the Catalog) - 21 Martin Luther King Jr. holiday classes will not meet and administrative offices will be closed
+- 6 Last date for returning students to register without late fee -5:00 P.M. - Last date for new students to register without late fee -5:00 P.M - 12 Residence halls open 1:00 P.M.
+New Student Orientation and Advisement - Spring semester and Session I classes begin at 8:00 A.M.

+Last date for dropping or adding classes without paying a drop-add fee 5:00 P.M. - Last date to withdraw from the college with a 100% refund of tuition and specified fees (refund of room and board will be made as detailed in the Business Office policy section of the Catalog) 5:00 P.M. - 20 Martin Luther King Jr. holiday classes will not meet and administrative offices will be closed - Last date to register or to drop or add classes -5:00 P.M. - 23 Last date to withdraw from the college with a 50% refund of tuition and specified fees (refund of room and board will be made as detailed in the Business Office policy section of the Catalog) 5:00 P.M.